 Video of the Day

 And they are so stylish, you'll want to display them well past Halloween.
 Enjoy them as a part of your fall decor or even as a centerpiece.
 Try out some of these easy pumpkin design ideas on your next Halloween crafts day.

 Things You'll Need

+This is a technique you can use with any size of pumpkin or gourd.
 To decoupage a pumpkin with paper, it's important to cut pieces of paper so they will fit over the curves of the pumpkin.
-Let's create a template for this purpose.
-Tape a piece of paper to the pumpkin, and trace the grooves of the pumpkin with a marker.
-You do not have to be perfect here, as grooves around the pumpkin are not evenly spaced.
-This step just gives you a general shape for your template, which will be narrow at the top, widening as you go down, and then tapering again at the bottom.
+The first step is to tape a piece of paper to the pumpkin, and trace the grooves of the pumpkin with a marker.
+You do not have to be perfect here, as the grooves around the pumpkin are not evenly spaced.
+This step just gives you a general shape for your template, which will be narrow at the top, widening as you go down and then tapering again at the bottom.

 Using the template, cut pieces of decorative scrapbook paper.
-Scrapbook paper is recommended because of the myriad designs, and because it is colorfast when wet.
+Scrapbook paper is recommended over other types of paper, including tissue paper, because of the numerous design options and because it is colorfast when wet.
 Two paper designs were used for this pumpkin.